-If your pup’s temperature is higher than normal, it might be time to call your veterinarian.
+If your pup’s temperature is higher than normal, it might be time to call a veterinarian.

 What To Do When Your Dog Has A Fever

-Like in humans, your dog’s body temperature will rise to fight off infection or inflammation.
-An infected cut, virus, urinary tract infection, and pneumonia are just some of the many conditions can cause a fever.
+Like humans, a dog’s body temperature increases to fight infection or inflammation.
+An infected wound, tooth abscess, virus, urinary tract infection, and pneumonia are just a few of the many conditions can cause a fever.
 So how do you know when to be really concerned?

-My rule is that every fever warrants a call to the vet.
-It’s a good idea to let your vet know what’s going on with your dog and get their advice.
-Temperatures under 103 can generally be monitored at home for up to 24 hours.
+In my mind, every fever warrants a call to the vet.
+Even if it’s just to let your vet know what’s going on with your dog and get their advice.
+Temperatures under 103°F can generally be monitored at home for up to 24 hours.
 But a fever any higher, or one that lasts longer than a day, requires a trip to the vet.

-A temperature of 106 degrees or higher can damage a dog’s internal organs and could be fatal.
-So, this is a very serious condition that needs to be monitored carefully.
+A temperature of 106°F degrees or higher can damage a dog’s internal organs and could be fatal.
+So, this is a very serious condition that requires immediate medical attention.

 For fevers serious enough to require a vet visit, expect your dog to receive IV fluids and anti-inflammatory medication.
 Your vet is also likely to suggest blood work to try to determine the cause of your pet’s fever.

 Unfortunately, because so many things can cause a fever, it can be difficult to nail down the culprit.
-So, do your best to support your dog by keeping him hydrated and comfortable, and hopefully his immune system fights off whatever bug is causing the problem!
+So, do your best to support your dog by keeping him hydrated and comfortable until he’s feeling better.
+Hopefully his immune system quickly defeats whatever bug is causing the problem!